frankhale/toby/README.md

 Examples:

-Launching Toby in a web browser: `TobyLauncher.exe /p web`
-Launching Toby in Electron: `TobyLauncher.exe /p electron`
+Launching Toby in a web browser: `TobyLauncher.exe /p web` Launching Toby in Electron: `TobyLauncher.exe /p electron`

 NOTE: The launcher is crude and there is not enough error checking yet.
 Things will likely go wrong if Toby is not set up correctly as stated above.

 ### Usage

 **Important Key Combos:**

 <kbd>F1</kbd> - Toggles server log
-<kbd>F11</kbd> - Toggles Fullscreen
+<kbd>F11</kbd> - Toggles fullscreen

 In addition to keyboard shortcuts there are commands that can be typed into the search box that will perform various things.